DSXiangLi/DecryptPrompt/README.md

   - When to Retrieve: Teaching LLMs to Utilize Information Retrieval Effectively
   - PlanRAG: A Plan-then-Retrieval Augmented Generation for Generative Large Language Models as Decision Makers
   - ONEGEN: EFFICIENT ONE-PASS UNIFIED GENERATION AND RETRIEVAL FOR LLMS
+  - Probing-RAG: Self-Probing to Guide Language Models in Selective Document Retrieval
 - Graph RAG
   - GRAPH Retrieval-Augmented Generation: A Survey
   - From Local to Global: A Graph RAG Approach to Query-Focused Summarization